Meet the Team

 Linda studied English for International Communications at Keiser University in Nicaragua, her home country.
 Her previous work as an Interpreter in Nicaragua for mission groups has carried over to her work in the U.S. through several administrative roles.
 Her own experience with vulnerable communities in her beloved country has given her a compassionate heart for the work of ASIS.
 Linda loves serving with ASIS as it allows her to continue making a difference in people's lives and sharing God's love with others.

-Lynn Binkley, Board Chair
+• Lynn Binkley, Board Member

 Lynn helped start All Saints Immigration Services in 2020.
 She practiced law for several years before retiring to stay at home with her growing family.
 She has a heart for others and became an Accredited Legal Representative through the Department of Justice after learning of the great need for low cost legal representation for immigrants in our area.
 She served on staff at ASIS for several years prior to now serving on our Board.

-KaBao McCarver, Board Secretary
+• KaBao McCarver, Board Member

 KaBao Vang McCarver immigrated to the United States as a young child after her father fought alongside the CIA in the Secret War in Laos.
 She grew up in Denver, CO but has made Tennessee her home.
 She is a homeschooling mother of five boys working on graduating her last one.